jtovarro/blog/about.md

 permalink: /about/
 ---

-My name is JC Tovar, Telco engineer and Consultant at @ Red Hat.
+Ey there!
+My name is JC Tovar.
+Telco engineer and Red Hat Certified Architect.

 Lately, I've been focused on tasks related to systems management automations with Ansible, systems migrations, and OpenShift.
+Cloud Consultant at @ Red Hat.

 ### Contact me